Pointer (computer programming): Uses

 Pointers are directly supported without restrictions in languages such as PL/I, C, C++, Pascal, FreeBASIC, and implicitly in most assembly languages.
 They are used mainly to construct references, which in turn are fundamental to construct nearly all data structures, and to pass data between different parts of a program.

 In functional programming languages that rely heavily on lists, data references are managed abstractly by using primitive constructs like cons and the corresponding elements car and cdr, which can be thought of as specialised pointers to the first and second components of a cons-cell.
 This gives rise to some of the idiomatic "flavour" of functional programming.
 By structuring data in such cons-lists, these languages facilitate recursive means for building and processing data—for example, by recursively accessing the head and tail elements of lists of lists; e.g. "taking the car of the cdr of the cdr".
 By contrast, memory management based on pointer dereferencing in some approximation of an array of memory addresses facilitates treating variables as slots into which data can be assigned imperatively.

 When dealing with arrays, the critical lookup operation typically involves a stage called address calculation which involves constructing a pointer to the desired data element in the array.
 In other data structures, such as linked lists, pointers are used as references to explicitly tie one piece of the structure to another.

 Pointers are used to pass parameters by reference.
 This is useful if the programmer wants a function's modifications to a parameter to be visible to the function's caller.
 This is also useful for returning multiple values from a function.

 Pointers can also be used to allocate and deallocate dynamic variables and arrays in memory.
 Since a variable will often become redundant after it has served its purpose, it is a waste of memory to keep it, and therefore it is good practice to deallocate it (using the original pointer reference) when it is no longer needed.
 Failure to do so may result in a memory leak (where available free memory gradually, or in severe cases rapidly, diminishes because of an accumulation of numerous redundant memory blocks).

 C pointers

 In C, the basic syntax to define a pointer is:

-// both declarations of a pointer are equivalent: